 Aside from modernizing all their facilities, at Malartic Lagraviere they began a new way of working in vineyards, moving to sustainable farming techniques and replanting sections of the vineyards.
 An important component of their rebuilding program was to enforce making a stricter selection in the vineyards and placing a larger percentage of their harvest into their second wine.

 All of this has led to the production of a much better wine.
 This is clearly seen starting with the 2005 vintage.
 All you have to do is taste the wine to see.
-But things really turned around starting with with the back to back 2009 and 2010 vintages.
+But things really turned around starting with the back-to-back 2009 and 2010 vintages.
 2009 and 2010 Chateau Malartic Lagraviere were clearly the two best vintages produced by the estate.

-However, 2015 could be even better!
-It is going to be fun to taste the wines over the years as it evolves and matures.
-Today, Chateau Malartic Lagraviere is managed by the charming Severine Bonnie and Jean Jacques Bonnie.
+However, 2015 could be even better.
+And you also need to consider 2018 and 2019.
+It is going to be fun to taste all these wines over the years as they evolve and mature.
+Today, Chateau Malartic Lagraviere is managed by the charming Severine Bonnie and Jean Jacques Bonnie, and the wines have never been better!

 Chateau Malartic Lagraviere Vineyards, Terroir, Grapes, Winemaking

 The vineyard for the red wine grapes is planted to a density of 10,000 vines per hectare.
-On average, the red wine grape varieties are a respectable 33 years of age.
-Of to the side of the tasting room, you will find their oldest vines, which date back to the 1950’s, most of which is Cabernet Sauvignon.
+On average, the red wine grapes are a respectable 30 years of age.
+Off to the side of the tasting room, you will find their oldest vines, which date back to the 1950s, most of which are Cabernet Sauvignon.

 On average the vines are close to 25 years of age, but they have old vines too, some of which are more than 60 years of age.
 The vineyard is planted to a vine density of 10,000 vines per hectare.